davidpangsw/claude-farmer/features/core/claude-farmer/GOAL.md

 3. Commit with meaningful message

 Default: Loop forever for iterative improvement until user stops it.

+- **Do not stop if  No more changes needed.**
    - If no more improvement could be found, never terminate itself.
 Sleep for 1 minute, 2 minute, 4 minute, 8 minutes ..., (maxed at 24 hour.)
+- Again,  **Do not stop if  No more changes needed.**

 ## AI Integration